 Processing Digital Files

-If you use Photoshop or another image processing software you can add information about the artwork to the digital file that travels with it no matter where it is sent or how many copies are made.
-You can also correct colour, crop and straighten edges.
+If you use Photoshop or another image processing probramme you can add information about the artwork to the digital file that travels with it no matter where it is sent or how many copies are made.
+You can also correct colour, as well as crop and straighten edges.

 1. File Information: You can add your name, the title of your artwork, size, date it was produced, medium and any copyright information, directly to a file and it will stay with the file and copies you make so that you don’t have to add this information each time a digital photograph of artwork gets sent out to someone.
 This information is called EXIF (Exchangeable Image File Format) info and can be accessed in Photoshop under File>File Info.
 You can add information to the file in the ‘Description’ box and for artwork this should include (in this order): a) the name of the artist, b) title of the artwork, c) year artwork was produced, d) medium, e) size of the artwork in cm with height first followed by width and finally f) any attribution info to ownership or collections.

 2. Colour Calibration: In order to judge the correct colour on you computer monitor you will need to have your monitor “calibrated”.
-This is basically a piece of software connected to a small probe that looks at the colours on your screen and calibrates these colours to match a universal standard.
+This is basically a piece of software connected to a small probe that looks at the colours on your computer screen and calibrates these colours to match a universal standard.
 All monitors drift in colour, especially as they get older and without colour calibration you have no idea if you are actually changing the colour of your artwork to make it better or in actual fact making it worse.
 One way to verify this is to look at a digital image on two different computer monitors and note the difference in colour.
 Only colour calibrated monitors will display the colours consistently correctly.
-This calibration needs to be done once every month or two so you can either pay someone to do it for you or buy an inexpensive colour calibrator like the Pantone Huey for less than $200.
+This calibration needs to be done once every month or two so you can either pay someone to do it for you or buy an inexpensive colour calibrator from a company like Datacolor or X-Rite.
+Search online for “monitor colour calibration”.

 Its very time consuming to do photographs of artwork and once artworks leave your studio you probably won’t have another chance to record them.
 Without proper attention to archiving digital files, digital images can easily be lost.
 Hard drives will crash.
-Its not a matter of “if” but “when” this will happen so be prepared and back up all your photos to DVDs or a second hard drive and keep a set of images in another location to guard against fire or theft.
-CDs will deteriorate over time too so don’t rely on them solely for backups.
+Its not a matter of “if” but “when” this will happen so be prepared and back up all your photos to a second hard drive and/or a cloud storage service and keep a set of images in another location to guard against fire or theft.
+Hard drives will deteriorate over time too so don’t rely on them solely for backups.